L\'evy flights as an emergent phenomenon in a spatially extended system: Conclusion

 We showed that the well known sLLG equation (\ref{eq:sLLG}) which is driven by Gaussian noise exhibits anomalous diffusion of the magnetisation front interface.
 The front interface experiences abrupt jumps leading to superdiffusion.
-Computational constraints on the resolved domain length prohibit the discovery of the anomalous diffusive behaviour in numerical simulations of the actual SPDE; whereas one could subtract the drift of the interface by transforming into a frame of reference moving with the interface location, the divergence of the interface width cannot be controlled and makes it computationally impractical to resolve the jumps.
-The observation of rare but large jumps and the verification of the superdiffusive behaviour with sufficient statistical confidence was facilitated by the model reduction of the collective coordinate approach.
-The dynamical mechanism giving rise to the large jumps was identified to correspond to (near) flips of the magnetisation which induce random arbitrary large widenings of the front interface.
+Using the collective coordinate framework the large jumps were generated, from a purely dynamical systems perspective, by random events of unbounded drivers of the translational group variable.
+More concretely, the dynamical mechanism giving rise to those large jumps was identified as (near) flips of the magnetisation which induce random arbitrary large widenings of the front interface.
+It is pertinent to note that it was this very mechanism, that prohibited the discovery of anomalous diffusion in numerical simulations of the otherwise well studied sLLG equation: events of sufficiently large widenings require exponentially large domains to resolve the front solution for given boundary conditions.
+For example, given a system length $L$ for which the sLLG equation is numerically integrated, there will be an interface width $w$ such that $\tanh(w^{-1}(x-\phi))$ is not anymore compatible with any imposed Neumann boundary conditions.
+This is the reason why the pronounced jumps of the L\'evy process observed in Figure~\ref{fig:w} for the finite-dimensional system of SDEs for the collective coordinates are not as such visible for the solution of the full sLLG equation as depicted in Figure~\ref{fig:m1}.
+Whereas one could in principle subtract the drift of the interface by transforming into a frame of reference moving with the interface location, the divergence of the interface width cannot be controlled and makes it computationally impractical to resolve the jumps.
+The observation of rare but large jumps and the verification of the superdiffusive behaviour with sufficient statistical confidence was facilitated here by the model reduction of the collective coordinate approach.